israelgoncalvesx/israelgoncalvesx/README.md

 # Hi there!
 I'm a Computer Engineering Student 🚀

-I'm currently in my **3rd semester** of Computer Engineering at **SENAI Cimatec** (Brazil).
+I'm currently in my **3rd semester** of Computer Engineering at **Universidade Senai Cimatec** (Brazil).
 I am passionate about building robust systems and exploring the frontiers of Artificial Intelligence.

 ### 🔭 Current Focus & Studies